 Sometimes he was happy to live longer and other times he wished he could just

 die.
-He knew that living was the better choice in light of the rewards he would
+He knew that living was the better choice in light of the rewards he

 amass for eternity.
 Had his life been cut short, what he had done would be the

-continue living and racking up more rewards and seeing more people saved and
+continue living and collecting more rewards and seeing more people saved and the Church more steadfast and better

 for the future.
-Then hard times would return, and Paul would again wish for
+Then hard times would return and Paul would again wish for

-this life offers nothing but futility and striving after wind.
+this life offers nothing else.
 Why would

 understand why anyone would want to believe in Jesus, and Paul didn’t